CleverCloud/documentation/content/doc/account/administrate-organization.md

 type: docs
 weight: 3
 title: Manage an Organization
 description: Learn how to effectively administrate organizations on your Clever Cloud account.
-This guide provides step-by-step instructions for managing members, payments, invoices, and settings in our PaaS environment.
+This guide provides step-by-step instructions for managing members, payments, Factur-X compatible invoices, and settings in our PaaS environment.
 tags:
 - account
 keywords: